Little100/docs/docs/en/guide/projecte/pemainconfig.md

   area_of_effect_mining_enabled: true
   katar_attack_all_mode_enabled: true
 ```
-> The default is `true`.
-You can find explanations for their settings in the comments within the `config.yml` file.
+> Defaults to `true`.
+You can find explanations for their settings in the comments within the config file.

 ## Transmutation Table
 ```yaml